 Notice that the audio files are in two formats, mp3 and wav.
 While both are supported, audio files of these formats should be used with care.
 Files in .mp3 format are compressed and are suitable for storing longer durations of audio content, for example, for background music.
 Files in .wav format are uncompressed and should contain only very short audio snippet, for example, for storing cue effects.

-Define Audio Component with Web Audio API
+Define an Audio Resource Module

 While audio and text files are completely different, from the perspective of your game engine implementation, there are two important similarities.
 First, both are external resources and thus will be implemented similarly as engine components in the src/engine/resources folder.
 Second, both involve standardized file formats with well-defined API utilities.
 The Web Audio API will be used for the actual retrieving and playing of sound files.
 Even though this API offers vast capabilities, in the interests of focusing on the rest of the game engine development, only basic supports for background audio and effect cues are discussed.